qeirreps/qeirreps/README.txt

    $ PATH_OF_qeirreps/qeirreps.x DIRECTORY_NAME FILLING

    "FILLING" is the number of electrons per unit cell of the target material.
-   This filling is shown in the standard output of scf calculation by QE as "number of electrons = FILLING"
+   This filling is shown in the standard output of scf calculation by QE as "number of electrons = FILLING".

    Z4 index will be exported as "z4.dat" in the directory "output".

 ======================================